t1ww/CMUadtAssignment1_2023/README.md

 # cmut4adt
     data structure subject in cmu assignment tutorial 4
-# how to use the program
+# how to use command terminal <cmd>
+    first you need to find your directory in cmd promt or vscode's terminal to open command terminal you press the windowbutton and the type >> cmd and then press enter
+    you can use cd ..
+    to go back one from directory
+    ex. this will be shown when you open cmd for the first time C:\Users\Acer>
+    and then we want
+        C:\Users\PowerNet\Documents\
+    we type
+        cd ..
+        cd PowerNet
+        cd Documents
+    and then you will get the
+        C:\Users\PowerNet\Documents\

+# using the program
-    first you need to find your directory in cmd promt or vscode's terminal it has to be folder before your project folder ex. if we want to execute   C:\Users\PowerNet\Documents\GitHub\cmut4adt\assignm\assignment1.java and C:\Users\PowerNet\Documents\GitHub\cmut4adt\assignm\Student.java
+    now you need to find the folder before your project folder ex. if we want to execute   C:\Users\PowerNet\Documents\GitHub\cmut4adt\assignm\assignment1.java and   C:\Users\PowerNet\Documents\GitHub\cmut4adt\assignm\Student.java
     we cd on PS C:\Users\PowerNet\Documents\GitHub\cmut4adt>
     and then type javac .\assignm\assignment1.java .\assignm\Student.java   <<to complie the file before running>> type java .\assignm\assignment1.java                                    <<to run>>
-    // when you want to run with sorting to the data, adds an argument to the file
+    // when you want to run with sorting to the data, adds an argument to the file after the java [file] command
-    //
+    // ex. > java [file path] -argument0
 # SORTING BY STUDENT'S ID
     // java .\assignm\assignment1.java -n
     will run sorting by student's number